heyitswither/lns/README.md

 Visit the Wiki section for information about the language, the command and the interpreter.
 ## Credits ##
 The *lns* interpreter started off as a personal project inspired to [Bob Nystrom's "Crafting Interpreters"](http://www.craftinginterpreters.com/ "Crafting Interpreters website") online book, which shows a very basic way to implement an interpreter in Java.
-At this time the two projects differ in most of their parts (including the syntax definitions, the language structure and the implementation language itself), but you can see some common aspects in their structure.
+At this time the two projects differ in most of their parts (including the syntax definitions, the features of the language and the implementation language itself), but you can see some common aspects in their structure.
 The two projects don't have any file in common.
 You can visit Bob Nystrom's GitHub repository [here](https://github.com/munificent/craftinginterpreters "Bob Nystrom's repository").